alfredjynx/JOSS-GUI-Transcript/paper.md

 ![\textbf{Example options for GUI} Left: Choices for clustering algorithms.
 Right: Optional upload of an existing clustering.
 In the GUI, the algorithm choices dropdown menu specifies the clustering algorithm for the initial clustering and CM post-treatment if specified.
 If the user specifies that they have their own pre-existing clustering which they can upload, then the algorithm dropdown menu only affects the choice of clustering algorithm in the CM step. \label{fig:gui-options}](./imgs/gui_options_side_by_side.png){height="150pt"}

-## Running the GUI
+## Installing the GUI
-To run the CM Pipeline GUI the user has two options: a Docker installation or a manual install.
+To install the CM Pipeline GUI the user has two options: via Docker or a manual install.

-The Docker version is the preferred method of running the GUI since it simplifies installation; some of the packages necessary for running the CM Pipeline require specific machine conditions and specific operating systems.
+The Docker version is the preferred method of running the GUI since it simplifies installation of some of the packages necessary that require specific machine conditions and specific operating systems.
 The Dockerfile and docker-compose files automate the process of installing every required package inside a virtual machine, making it accessible to more users and across operating systems.
 If the user chooses to install every required package locally, the back-end and front-end need to be run in separate terminals.
 In both cases, the user can access the GUI via the front-end URL.

 # Conclusions
-The GUI for cm pipeline enables more avenues of accessing CM that is not limited to navigating the terminal.
-Future work includes enabling preliminary downstream analyses such as retrieving basic cluster statistics or visualizations through the GUI on the clusterings produced.
+The GUI makes the CM Pipeline accessible to entry-level users and can be used as an instructional tool.
+The size of the networks that can be handled by this GUI depend on the hardware that it is installed on.
+Future work planned will include retrieving basic cluster statistics and visualizations through the GUI on the clusterings produced.

 # Acknowledgements
 Work on this project was supported by funds from the Illinois-Insper Partnership.